What’s been done so far in the New Forest, what is coming up and what will happen if the project is taken forward.

 National Grid will be undertaking further environmental, archaeological, socio-economic and geotechnical surveys in the New Forest National Park.
 If the project in the scheme near Hale is taken forward to construction, we will carry out formal stakeholder consultation before seeking to secure the necessary planning permissions and other consents likely to be submitted in 2018.

-Subject to planning approval, construction on the project would start in summer 2019 and would take up to two and a half years to complete (including the removal of the existing line).
+Subject to planning approval, construction on the project would start in spring 2019 and would take up to two years to complete (including the removal of the existing line).